 Surgery is the most effective treatment for pancreatic cancer.
 It may be the only approach needed for early cancer.

 Many people with pancreatic cancer have tumors that are too large or complex, meaning they are located near critical blood vessels, to allow for surgery.
 In these instances, doctors at Perlmutter Cancer Center may be able to shrink the cancer using chemotherapy, radiation therapy, or new treatments that are available through clinical trials to make surgery possible.

 We are experienced in performing advanced reconstruction techniques for pancreatic tumors that involve major blood vessels, such as the portal vein, hepatic artery, and celiac artery.

 Perlmutter Cancer Center is a high-volume center for pancreatic cancer surgery.
-Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s among the lowest in the nation, even among high-volume facilities.
+Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s one of the lowest in the nation, even among high-volume facilities.